rakeshmeena5499/machineLearning/README.md

 # machineLearning

-Building different machine learning algorithms from scracth
+Implementing basic machine learning algorithms from scracth to understand the working.